aqlaboratory/rgn/README.md

 To train new models from scratch using the same hyperparameter choices as the above models, use the appropriate configuration file from [here](https://github.com/aqlaboratory/rgn/tree/master/configurations).

 ## PyTorch implementation
-The reference RGN implementation is currently only available in TensorFlow, however the [OpenProtein](https://github.com/OpenProtein/openprotein) project has implementations of various aspects of the RGN model in PyTorch.
+The reference RGN implementation is currently only available in TensorFlow, however the [OpenProtein](https://github.com/OpenProtein/openprotein) project implements various aspects of the RGN model in PyTorch, and [PyTorch-RGN](https://github.com/conradry/pytorch-rgn) is a work-in-progress implementation of the RGN model.

 ## Reference
 [End-to-end differentiable learning of protein structure, Cell Systems 2019](https://www.cell.com/cell-systems/fulltext/S2405-4712(19)30076-6)